softstream-link/byteserde/byteserde_examples/examples/readme.md

 ## `Option<T>` support
 * Comprehensive Examples & tests [Regular](optional_regular.rs)
 * Until now all of the examples relied on two key assumptions to serialize and deserialize a byte stream.
 These two assumptions are:
-  1. Types have a well defined `size` in bytes required to represent them on the byte stream, less `alignment`, and this size is know at compile time.
+  1. Types have a well defined `size` in bytes required to represent them on the byte stream, less [type layout alignment](https://doc.rust-lang.org/reference/type-layout.html), and this size is know at compile time.
   1. Where the `size` is NOT known at compile time we were able to use `depelete` attribute to prevent `greedy` deserializaiton

 * On the contrary `Option<T>` types have a `size` that can have two different states, `zero` or defined by one of two rules above.
 Hence to be able to deal with `Option<T>` on byte streams we introduce two new `byteserde` attributes, namely:

-    * `#[byteserde(peek( start, len ))]` - this is a `struct` level attribute which allows us to peek into the byte stream and `yields` a byte slice `&[u8]`
+    * `#[byteserde(peek( start, len ))]` - this is a `struct` level attribute and us allows to peek into the byte stream and `yields` a byte slice `&[u8]`
-    * `#[byteserde(eq( ... ))]` - this is a `field` level  attribute which allows us to define a byte slice expression which identifies specific member whose option following bytes represent
+    * `#[byteserde(eq( ... ))]` - this is a `field` level  attribute it allows us to define a byte slice expression which identifies specific member whose option type follows in the byte stream.

     * Example: Key considerations:
-      * All optional elements must have a common byte or serveral bytes in a fixed location to dfferenctiate it from other optional types, in this case it is `u8` in first position
+      * All optional elements must have a common byte or serveral bytes in a fixed location to dfferenctiate it from other optional types, in this example it is one byte `u8` in first position
       * All Option<T> members must be defined in a single `struct` / section
       * `OptionalSection` member is `greedy` and must be annotated with `deplete` instruction to know when to stop deserialization
         ```rust